Family Activities in Queenstown

 7. Race Each Other to the Bottom of The Luge

 Something hilariously fun for all ages, The Luge at the Skyline Gondola is a must for families!
 Challenge each other to Queenstown’s two downhill Luge tracks in go-karts that are easy to use by simply run on gravity.
 There are plenty of twists, turns, tunnels and dips to keep the track exciting.
 Plus, if you’re little ones are too small to kart themselves, they can easily sit on mum or dad’s lap.
+Learn more about The Luge at Skyline Queenstown on Viator and Tripadvisor.

 8. Swap Bungy Jumping for an Exciting Zipride

 If mum and dad want to do something crazy, like bungy jumping or a giant swing, then give the little ones something fun to do too, like a zipride!
 At the Kawarau Bridge bungy, try the alternative adrenaline experience, the Kawarau Bridge Zipride.
 Fly solo or with up to six other people on a giant zipline, either flying forward, backward, upside down or flying flat like Superman!
+Find out more about the Kawarau Bridge Zipline on Viator and Tripadvisor.

 9. Explore Queenstown Gardens